era-platform/cene-for-racket/notes/20190731-lexical-units.md

 ```
 (exports-for-struct-metadata-op op ...)
 (exports-for-bounded-expr-op op ...)
+(exports-for-nameless-bounded-expr-op)
 (exports-for-freestanding-expr-op op ...)
 (exports-for-unceremonious-expr-op op ...)
 (exports-for-bounded-decl-op op ...)
+(exports-for-nameless-bounded-decl-op)
 (exports-for-freestanding-decl-op op ...)
 (exports-for-unceremonious-decl-op op ...)
 (exports-for-bounded-export-metadata-op op ...)
+(exports-for-nameless-bounded-export-metadata-op)
 (exports-for-freestanding-export-metadata-op op ...)
 (exports-for-unceremonious-export-metadata-op op ...)
 ```

 Bounded export metadata operations.

-Each of these operations reads each `op` as an identifier and expands to export metadata that specifies to export the particular kind of export indicated (struct metadata operation, bounded expression operation, etc.).
+Each of these operations expands to export metadata that specifies to export the operations indicated (struct metadata operation, bounded expression operation, etc.).
 This doesn't depend on actually looking up the operations given.

+For nameless operations, this operation doesn't take any arguments, and it just expands to the export metadata entry for the appropriate nameless operation.

+For named operations, this operation takes any number of identifiers, and it expands to a single export metadata entry that exports operations by every one of those names.

 ---